-- 5.26 On the basis of this information it is reasonable to assume that the A1098, A15 and A180 could experience a particular increase in vehicle traffic as a result of development in North East Lincolnshire, although this is not expected in the case of the A1077 due to its lack of direct links with North East Lincolnshire.
-Therefore, traffic forecast data is required in order to understand whether there is likely to be an increase in AADT along those routes at a level that could be considered significant.
-However, data of this nature is not currently available. - 5.27 As well as emissions from road traffic, the Local Plan is likely to result in an increase in emissions from employment and waste management sites, particularly because the Local Plan allocates sites within fairly close proximity of the SAC.
+- 5.34 As well as emissions from road traffic, the Local Plan is likely to result in an increase in emissions from employment and waste management sites, particularly because the Local Plan allocates sites within fairly close proximity of the SAC.
 Policy 46: Future Requirements for Waste Facilities could result in an increase in emissions from waste management activities and Policy 4: Employment Allocations could result in emissions from commercial activities at the allocated employment sites.
 The majority of the proposed sites are large-scale developments, including two which are within 200m of the SAC (ELR015a and ELR005).
 Both of these sites are allocated for use by the Chemicals and Processing sector and are identified in Policy 46 as potential sites for waste management.
 Because of the proposed use of those sites, existing regulatory processes and requirements would apply to the operation of those sites, such as The Environmental Permitting (England and Wales) Regulations 2010, which would require potential likely significant effects on the SAC to be taken into consideration.
+However, permitting constraints operate on a site-by-site basis and do not take into account the cumulative effects of all of the site allocations in the Local Plan; therefore in theory the first site to come forward could result in emissions at a level that prevent development being permitted at the other allocated employment sites, at which point the Plan would be undeliverable. - 5.35 In most cases the Local Plan is not specific about the expected nature of commercial activities at the allocated employment sites, and this information cannot be assumed until specific applications come forward for those sites.
+Therefore, it is not possible to make assumptions about the likely level of emissions from each of the allocated sites in order to inform a conclusion about their likely cumulative impacts.
+It was therefore recommended during the process of updating this HRA report that the Local Plan should be amended to include a qualification regarding employment sites, stating that: